Resources for incoming Graduate and International Students

 F-1 PAPERWORK FOR INTERNATIONAL STUDENTS

-- International students who need an I-20 from the University should coordinate with the Law School International Programs as soon as possible.
+- Incoming students who need an I-20/student visa should coordinate with the Law School Graduate & International Programs as soon as possible.

 UH USERNAME AND EMAIL